-We expect our current level of research and development expenses to remain relatively constant for the remainder of 2020 and increase in 2021 due to enrollment of the ENVASARC trial as we expect to initiate this registration enabling study of envafolimab in UPS/MFS in the second half of 2020.
+We expect our current level of research and development expenses to remain relatively constant for the remainder of 2020 and increase in 2021 due to enrollment of the ENVASARC trial.

 We cannot determine with certainty the timing of initiation, the duration or the completion costs of current or future preclinical studies and clinical trials of product candidates due to the inherently unpredictable nature of preclinical and clinical development.
 Clinical and preclinical development timelines, the probability of success and development costs can differ materially from expectations.
 As a result of the COVID-19 pandemic and actions taken to slow its spread, many clinical trial sites have temporarily suspended dosing of previously-enrolled patients and/or enrollment of new patients, and patients in clinical trials may choose to not enroll, not participate in follow-up clinical visits or drop out of trials as a precaution against, or as a result of, contracting COVID-19.
-These events have impacted our clinical trials and those of our collaborators and we cannot predict with certainty the extent to which the COVID-19 pandemic will ultimately delay our clinical trials or those of our collaborators or increase our expenses in completing clinical trials.
+These events have impacted our clinical trials or those of our collaborators and we cannot predict with certainty the extent to which the COVID-19 pandemic will ultimately delay our clinical trials or those of our collaborators or increase our expenses in completing clinical trials.
 We anticipate that we will make determinations as to which product candidates to pursue and how much funding to direct to each product candidate on an ongoing basis in response to the results of ongoing and future preclinical studies and clinical trials, regulatory developments and our ongoing assessments as to each product candidate's commercial potential.
 We will need to raise substantial additional capital in the future.
 In addition, we cannot forecast which product candidates may be subject to future collaborations, when such arrangements will be secured, if at all, and to what degree such arrangements would affect our development plans and capital requirements.